PAFR2003/LesserSpaceNations/README.md

 >* Single
 >* Speaks Albanian and English
 >* She was born in Durrës but move to Tirana to pursue better education
->* She was the direct descendant of ChatGPT's CEO today
+>* She was the direct descendant of ChatGPT's CTO today